 What is it: Pokémon

 Pokémon is a media franchise that began as a video game in 1996, created by Game Freak and published by Nintendo.
-Since then, Pokémon has expanded to include a series of anime, manga, trading card games, and a wide range of related merchandise.
+Since then, Pokémon has expanded to include a series of anime, manga, collectible card games, and a vast array of related products.
 The essence of Pokémon revolves around capturing and training creatures called Pokémon, which trainers use in battles.
-The concept of “catch and train” is central to the player and spectator experience, promoting the idea of friendship and competition.
-The anime, which began airing in 1997, follows the adventures of Ash Ketchum, a young Pokémon trainer, on his journey to become a Pokémon Master, as he travels through different regions and faces varied challenges.
+The concept of "catch and train" is central to the player and viewer experience, promoting the idea of friendship and competition.
+The anime, which began airing in 1997, follows the adventures of Ash Ketchum, a young Pokémon trainer, on his journey to become a Pokémon Master, as he travels through various regions and faces varied challenges.

 Pokémon Anime Production